yahelc/GA-Better-Crossdomain-Tracking/README.md

 You can still use an onclick handler to do your cross domain tracking.
 It would look like this:

     onclick="if(window._gat){this.href= _gat._getTrackerByName()._getLinkerUrl(this.href);};"

+This:
+  - Checks if `window_gat` is set.
+This variable only gets set when ga.js had loaded.
+  - Sets the `href` of the link to be the "linker URL" version of itself.
+  - Doesn't interrupt the user experience.